-If you are hoping to view Christmas lights during your visit to Texas, you are in luck.
-There are several holiday light festivals and trails across the Lone Star State during the month of December.
-These trails of light provide opportunities to take in how different towns express their holiday cheer.
-No matter which Texas town you mosey into, you'll enjoy the ways locals decorate their trees and houses with animations and decorative, colorful lights, and towns put on special holiday-themed celebrations for visitors and residents.
+If you're hoping to see giant Christmas light displays during your visit to Texas, you're in luck.
+There are several holiday light festivals and illuminated trails that dot the Lone Star State during the month of December.
+These extravaganzas of light provide opportunities to take in how different towns express their holiday cheer.
+No matter which Texas town you mosey into, you'll enjoy the ways locals decorate their trees and houses with animations and decorative, colorful lights.
+Even better, each town puts on special holiday celebrations.

 One of the most famous Texas light trails, Jefferson’s Holiday Trail of Lights, features an enchanted forest, a life-size gingerbread house, a candlelight tour of homes, and plenty of lights.
 Thousands head to Jefferson, located northwest of Shreveport, Louisiana, each year to view the Holiday Trail of Lights.
 Most of these visitors choose to make a weekend out of the trip and stay at one of Jefferson's many great bed and breakfasts and shop at the numerous quaint shops.
 Parts of the greater Holiday Trail of Lights are in Jefferson, Marshall, and Kilgore in Texas and in Natchitoches and Shreveport-Bossier City on the Louisiana side of the border.

 Richmond's Campfire Christmas

 It's a cowboy Christmas in Richmond near Houston, where the George Ranch Historical Park features an old-fashioned roast chicken dinner with all the fixings.
 As a part of Campfire Christmas, visitors can take a ride through the park on a classic hay wagon, take a look at the Christmas-decorated Jones Stock Farm, and listen to stories told by candlelight.
-The George Ranch Historical Park also provides events throughout the entire month of December, like Christmas in the Park, Children's Campfire Christmas, and the New Year's Eve Historical Bash.
+The park also provides events throughout the entire month of December, like Christmas in the Park, Children's Campfire Christmas, and the New Year's Eve Historical Bash.